vlad-klimov/coding-challenges/angular-challenge.md

-### 24metrics.io React.js Programming Challenge
+### 24metrics.io Angular Programming Challenge

 Hello 👋 This is 24metrics's challenge for potential new engineering team members.

 #### Instructions

  - The time limit is **1 day**
- - You shall complete this challenge using **React.js**
+ - You shall complete this challenge using latest version of **Angular** framework
  - You should try to show your development process to present a **production-ready** code
  - Please, describe your approach, technical choices and anything you want us to know in a README.md file
  - **Do not publish** your work on a GitHub or other public platforms

 #### Requirements

-Create a demo calendar application using React & Redux.
+Create a demo calendar application.

 Features: